papaj2139/FRISKY-LANGUAGE/README.md

 - `setvariable`: Assigns a value to a variable.
 - `display.to_console`: Displays a value on the console.
-- `if`, `else`, `ifelse`: Conditional statements for control flow.
+- `if`, `else`, `elseif`: Conditional statements for control flow.
 - `for`: Looping construct for iteration.
-- `import`: Imports a Frisky library.
+- `import`: Imports a Frisky library or module.
 - `create_file`, `delete_file`: File management operations.
 - `create_folder`, `delete_folder`: Folder management operations.
-- `create_list`, `create_dict`: Data structure creation.
+- `create_list`, `create_dict`, `create_set`: Data structure creation.
 - `switch`, `case`, `default`: Switch statement for multi-way branching.
 - `return`: Returns a value from a function.
 - `and`, `or`, `not`: Logical operators.
+- `end`: Marks the end of a code block.
 - `fun`: Defines a function.
 - `class`: Defines a class.
 - `gc.collect`: Performs garbage collection.
 - `ask`: Requests user input.
+- `as`: Alias keyword for importing modules.
+- `from`: Selectively imports items from a module.

 ## Variables

-Variables in Frisky are dynamically typed and can hold various types of values, including numbers, strings, lists, and dictionaries.
+Variables in Frisky are dynamically typed and can hold various types of values, including numbers, strings, lists, dictionaries, and sets.
 Variables are created using the `setvariable` keyword followed by the variable name and the assigned value.
 Here's an example:

 ```frisky
 setvariable x = 5